 Could you really be allergic to fruit or your phone?
 If you're having random allergic reactions or annoying health problems that won't go away — such as hives, itchiness, or a rash — there's a good chance that hidden allergies could be to blame.
 Here are the most common culprits to consider:

-Watermelon, honeydew and cantaloupe all contain a common allergy-provoking protein that's similar to the pollens in ragweed or grass.
-So if you react to ragweed, grass or birch, your immune system may mistake these melons for pollen, causing an allergic reaction,"Oral allergy syndrome occurs in people who have seasonal hay fever and the pollens that are outdoors can actually cross-react with pollens in a lot of fresh fruits and vegetables," explains Sandra Hong, M.D., an allergist and immunologist at The Cleveland Clinic.
-Other potential troublemakers in the produce aisle include: pitted fruits, carrots, celery, tomatoes, oranges, bananas, cucumbers and zucchini.
-Find a complete list at AAAI.org.
+1. Melons — if your mouth is tingly, itchy, or swollen.
+Think you could be allergic to watermelon without realizing it?
+Watermelon, honeydew, and cantaloupe all contain a common allergy-provoking protein that's similar to the pollens in ragweed or grass.
+So if you react to ragweed, grass, or birch, your immune system may mistake these melons for pollen, causing an allergic reaction.
+"Oral allergy syndrome occurs in people who have seasonal hay fever, and the pollens that are outdoors can actually cross-react with pollens in a lot of fresh fruits and vegetables," explains Sandra Hong, MD, an allergist and immunologist at The Cleveland Clinic.
+Other potential troublemakers in the produce aisle include pitted fruits, carrots, celery, tomatoes, oranges, bananas, cucumbers, and zucchini.
+Find a complete list at AAAAI.org.

-Rx: Encasing your pillow in a zippered, airtight cover (and your mattress, comforter and box spring) "makes a world of a difference," says Juan Guarderas, M.D., an allergist and associate professor at the University of Florida Department of Medicine.
+Rx: Encasing your pillow in a zippered, airtight cover (and your mattress, comforter, and box spring) "makes a world of a difference," says Juan Guarderas, MD, an allergist and associate professor at the University of Florida Department of Medicine.
 He also recommends laundering bedding on your washer's hottest temp and using a dehumidifier.

-Rx: Swipe Wipe the seals and other areas weekly with a bleach-based cleanser to kill mold spores instantly, and keep moisture levels low with a dehumidifier.
+Rx: Swipe-wipe the seals and other areas weekly with a bleach-based cleanser to kill mold spores instantly, and keep moisture levels low with a dehumidifier.